tenxsoydev/size-matters.nvim/README.md

 ## Installation

-Via a plugin manager like e.g., Packer
+Simplest way to install it is via ia a plugin manager.
+E.g., [packer.nvim][3]

 ```lua
 use "tenxsoydev/size-matters.nvim"